Dwane Cates Law Group, PLLC

 Jana Macic is the best attorney I've ever had and I've had 100s.
 She knows how to work the system when its right and fight the system when its wrong.
 My felony for something I did not do just disappeared.Sep 15, 2015Verified

 The staff and Mr.Cates were kind,caring.
 They realize this may be the most difficult time of one's life.
 They immediately let me know I am not alone.
 I was very impressed not only with Mr. Cates but also with the staff.Jul 21, 2014Verified

 Ruby N.Aug 9, 2016Verified

 Photos and Videos

 - What should the customer know about your pricing (e.g., discounts, fees)?We generally charge a flat fee for a charge.
 That fee depends on how complicated the case is.
 In most major felony cases we charge a trial fee of $2500.00-$3000.00 per day.

-I am a member of National Association of Criminal Defense Lawyers and I attend seminars on various aspects of Criminal Defense.
+- What education and/or training do you have that relates to your work?I am a member of National Association of Criminal Defense Lawyers and I attend seminars on various aspects of Criminal Defense.
 I am required to attend 15 hours a year, buy I attend much more.

-I was working as a salesperson.
+- How did you get started doing this type of work?I was working as a salesperson.
 I went back to school later in life and attended Arizona State University and studied Communication with an emphasis on persuasion.
 Upon graduation I was either going to be a jury consultant or go to law school.
 Law school won out and now I argue to the jury.